HM: Hybrid Masking for Few-Shot Segmentation: Experiment

-We compare all three masking approaches, IM \cite{OSLSM}, FM \cite{Zhang2020SGOneSG}, and the proposed HM after incorporating them into HSNet~\cite{HSNet} and evaluating them on the COCO-20$^i$ dataset (Table~\ref{table:ablation_study_comparison}).
+\textbf{Comparison of the three different masking approaches.} We compare all three masking approaches, IM \cite{OSLSM}, FM \cite{Zhang2020SGOneSG}, and the proposed HM after incorporating them into HSNet~\cite{HSNet} and evaluate them on the COCO-20$^i$ dataset~(Table~\ref{table:ablation_study_comparison}).
 We can see that in both 1-shot and 5-shot tests, the proposed HM approach provides noticeable gains over either individual FM and IM techniques.
-Particularly, in 1-shot test with ResNet50 backbone, the proposed hybrid masking (HM) delivers a gain of 1.4$\%$ over IM.

 Fig.~\ref{fig:comparison} shows the qualitative results from the three masking methods.
 The blue objects in the support set are the target objects for segmentation.
 The red pixels are the segmentation results.
 FM can coarsely segment the objects from the background but fails to precisely recover target details, such as target boundaries.
 IM is capable of recovering precise object boundaries, but struggles in distinguishing objects from the background.
 The proposed approach, HM, clearly distinguishes between the target objects and the background and also recovers precise details such as, target boundaries.